ShufeiGe/Tess19/Extensions/SplitDetails/readme.md

 # Help
-Please send bugs, feature requests and comments to geshf@shanghaitech.edu.cn or shufeig@sfu.ca.
+Please send bugs, feature requests and comments to geshf@shanghaitech.edu.cn.

 # Liciense
 See liciense of the tess19 software for the license.